ManuelsPonce/ManuelPonceAssignment/README.md

 ## Bugs

-Please note that this implementation has a few known bugs:
+Please note that this implementation has a known bugs:

-1. Currently it does not snap to nearest tick mark.
-2. Overlapping the points cuases the highlighting to bug out.
-3. ...
+1. Snapping to nearest tick mark does not seem to correctly work.
+I am able to calculate the nearest correct tick mark but am not able to edit the position of the point.

 ## Usage